4 Minutes: Recording and mixing

-The recording sessions for "4 Minutes" took place at Sarm West Studios in West London, on a 72-channel SSL 9080 scratching tool.
+The recording sessions for "4 Minutes" took place at Sarm West Studios in West London, on a 72-channel SSL 9080 console.
 Paul Tingen from Sound on Sound magazine interviewed mixing and recording engineer Demacio "Demo" Castellon, who recalled that he did not attend the first recording sessions because he was working on another project.
 Over half of the song was already done by the time Castellon arrived, leaving him to do the programming in the intro and the end.
 At Sarm, Timbaland and Danja used Akai MPC3000 and Ensoniq ASR-10 sampling drum machines, Yamaha Motif workstation and synths to build the backing track for "4 Minutes".
 Castellon explained that the recording session took longer than expected.
 In total 46 tracks were used for drums and percussion and 16 stereo tracks for the bass.
 The whole session included 100 tracks, and further mixing was done on Pro Tools.

 In the case of '4 Minutes', Tim had a vision from the beginning of how things should go, especially sonically...
 When I opened up the session of '4 Minutes', there was so much going on that I knew right away that the hard part would be to make sure that the vocals would cut through and were right in the pocket.
 Beginning with working on the vocals was the only way to achieve this.
 After that I formed all the other parts around the vocals.
 The other challenge was to make sure that everything in the track sounded clear and that you could hear every instrument, every syllable, every breath.
 Also, I do almost always work linear in time on a track.
 It's easier, because when you're done, you're done.
 So I keep working on section after section, until I get to the end of the track and then I know the whole mix is pretty close.